Jerrybaijy/it-notes/README.md

 ## Self

-This folder contains all the files in the folder named IT which is in Baidu Ne
+This folder contains all the files in the folder named IT which is in Baidu Netdisk

 ## Getting started